Myanmar's resources star dims after mine reform delay

 “Myanmar projects are all pretty much greenfield projects ... but if we found a management team with experience and expertise we believed in, then we’d invest,” he added.

-Among the companies in the queue for prospecting rights is Indonesian state-backed tin producer PT Timah (TINS.JK), which applied for an exploration permit in Myanmar last year, primarily looking for tin and tungsten.
+Among the companies in the queue for prospecting rights is Indonesian state-backed tin producer PT Timah, which applied for an exploration permit in Myanmar last year, primarily looking for tin and tungsten.

 “Timah is expanding to become a regional player,” said an official from the producer, who declined to be named.
 “We are optimistic but need some more time.”